maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 my case, this included [LVM](https://wiki.gentoo.org/wiki/LVM), [dm-crypt](https://wiki.gentoo.org/wiki/Dm-crypt), and [XFS](https://wiki.gentoo.org/wiki/Xfs), as these are all needed during the boot process.

-Note that at the time of writing, I was only able to boot the Raspberry Pi with `sys-kernel/raspberrypi-sources`, and not `sys-kernel/gentoo-sources`.
+There's a choice between `sys-kernel/raspberrypi-sources` and `sys-kernel/gentoo-sources`.
+I can confirm that both work, although I started with `sys-kernel/raspberrypi-sources` first.
+`sys-kernel/gentoo-sources` does lack some functionality like device tree overlay support, but it works for my use case.

+It might be possible to configure other kernels to work, like the distribution kernel, but I haven't tested that.

-### Compiling the kernel and installing it
+### Compiling the Raspberry Pi foundation kernel and installing it

 I followed instructions presented in the [Linux kernel section of the Raspberry Pi